 - Call loved ones, especially older adults, to check-in and get to know them better by asking them these engaging questions

-- Send friends a nice gift to let them know you care
+- Send sick friends a nice gift or ship a care package to someone in quarantine to let them know you care

 - Try these tips for asking someone how you can help and learn what you can say if a loved one tests positive for coronavirus

 If you want to prepare in case of a medical emergency…

 - Download and complete your state’s essential healthcare documents

 - If you don't have access to a printer and witnesses or a notoary to create a legal advance directive, complete a trusted decision maker form

 - Learn who makes medical decisions for you if you’re incapacitated

 - Consider creating a financial power of attorney